dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 Ten years later, I still remember one thing the teacher said at the beginning of the course:

 > When you are designing your database schema, your enemy is the real world.
-Real world is *always* more complicated than you anticipated.
+The real world is *always* more complicated than you anticipated.

 This is not new, of course, but it raises some interesting questions: how can we model the real world in our code?
 Is it worth it?
 Is not all software made of abstract objects?
 Are classes and instances the correct way to do it?

 # A two-part exploration

-In this two parts series, we'll try and answer the last question.
+In these two parts series, we'll try and answer the last question.

 We will use an exercise I've stolen from the [exercism.io](https://exercism.io/), and the two parts will argue opposing points of view.

 Let's start with part one: *classes suck*.
 Bear in mind there we'll be a part two called *classes rock*, so don't leave angry comments below just yet :)

-One last thing: this is a story based a real events: the code I'm about to show below was written this way by students I've just taught about instances and classes in Python.
+One last thing: this is a story based on real events: the code I'm about to show below was written this way by students I've just taught about instances and classes in Python.

 # The Robot factory exercise

 Here are the specifications of the exercise:

 > Your are a developer inside a robot factory.
-You task is to manage robot settings.
+Your task is to manage robot settings.
 Here are the rules:
 >
 > * When robots come off the factory floor, they have no name.
 >